Theanine Side Effects

 This is impressive.
 In Japan, food ingredients need to undergo extensive testing before they are approved for unlimited use.

-Studies have found theanine to be harmless, even at very large quantity.
-Tests include the Acute Toxicity/LD50 Determination, which uses super high concentration of 5 grams per kilogram.
+Studies have found theanine to be harmless, even at very large quantities.
+Tests include the Acute Toxicity/LD50 Determination, which uses super high concentrations of 5 grams per kilogram.

-(That is, the equivalence of a 60 kilogram adults consuming 300 grams of theanine a day!)
+(That is the equivalent of a 60 kilogram adult consuming 300 grams of theanine a day!)

 FDA Affirmation

-In 2007, theanine receives the GRAS affirmation (Generally Recognised as Safe) from the United States FDA for its use in a number of food and beverage products.
+In 2007, theanine received the GRAS affirmation (Generally Recognized as Safe) from the United States FDA for its use in a number of food and beverage products.

 Long History